How to Help a Tramadol Addict

 Treatment for a tramadol addiction can be on either an inpatient or an outpatient basis.
 Deciding what type of treatment you want is the first step to your recovery.
 Both programs have benefits, but some people need a more structured atmosphere to beat addiction.
 It's important that you choose the type of program that's right for you.

 Outpatient programs are more flexible.
-Since you don't live at the rehab center, you have time to work a full-time job and take care of your family responsibilities.
+Since you don't live at the rehab center, you have time to work a full-time job and take care of your family responsibilities; however, the risk of relapse may be higher because your environment is not necessarily changing so you may face numerous triggers each day.
 If you choose to complete an outpatient treatment program, it's important that you have a good support system at home.
-In addition, since you don't stay at the facility 24 hours per day, your drug abuse counselor might give you random drug tests to ensure you're following the recovery plan.Tramadol Help question 5
+In addition, since you don't stay at the facility 24 hours per day, your drug abuse counselor might give you random drug tests to ensure you're following the recovery plan.

 Inpatient treatment facilities require you to live at the rehab center 24 hours per day, seven days per week.
 Your days spent at the center revolve around your recovery.
-You'll attend group and individual therapy sessions, participate in activities that teach you how to have fun without taking tramadol and attend educational lectures about addiction and recovery.Tramadol Help question 6
+You'll attend group and individual therapy sessions, participate in activities that focus on socializing in a drug-free environment and attend educational lectures about addiction and recovery.

 Call Our Hotline Today

 If you're struggling with an addiction to tramadol, it's not too late to get help.
 Our hotlines are staffed 24 hours per day, seven days per week.
-To get more information on tramadol abuse help, call (800) 943-0566 today.